nachiket5/Rental-Property/README.md

 # Rental-Property
-it is a rental property management system it's GUI based project.it's connect to mysql server.
+It is a rental property management system it's GUI based project.it's connect to mysql server.In this i used tkinter python library, and for connecting mysql I used mysql.connector.